rome/tools/packages/@romejs/compiler/lint/rules/react/noWillUpdateSetState.test.md

     4 │    name: 'John'
     5 │   });

-  ℹ Updating state immediately before a scheduled render causes a second render that can causevisual
+  ℹ Updating state immediately before a scheduled render causes a second render that can cause
-    layout thrashing.
+    visual layout thrashing.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━